Brian Pohanka: Death

+Pohanka died of melanoma on June 15, 2005, at his home in Alexandria, Virginia.
+He was buried at Columbia Gardens Cemetery in Arlington, Virginia.

 Legacy

-In 2006, Dickinson College created a Faculty Chair in American Civil War History position in his honor, which has been held by history professor and noted Abraham Lincoln scholar Matthew Pinsker.
+In 2006, Dickinson College created a Faculty Chair in American Civil War History position in his memory, which has been held by history professor and noted Abraham Lincoln scholar Matthew Pinsker.

+In 2011, Gettysburg College created a Student Summer Internship program in his memory, which as of 2024 has served more than 100 students.